6615 Passons Boulevard

 Pico Rivera, CA 90660

-As the elected legislative body of the City of Pico Rivera, the City Council establishes the overall policy direction of the City and is responsible for determining the size, scope, and financing of city services and projects.
+As the City of Pico Rivera’s elected legislative body, the City Council establishes the overall policy direction of the City and is responsible for determining the size, scope, and financing of city services and projects.
 It also enacts all municipal legislation for the City and establishes land use policies through the General Plan and zoning regulations.

-There are five City Council members who are elected, at large, for staggered four-year terms.
+Five City Council members are elected, at large, for staggered four-year terms.
 The council members select one of the members to serve as Mayor and one to serve as Mayor Pro Tem.
 Municipal elections are held in even-numbered years on the first Tuesday following the first Monday in November.